-As a result of the warning, HACC has already begun improving its planning and documentation of assessment of institutional effectiveness and assessment of student learning to be in compliance with Middle States' standards.
-The College has completed the following steps:
+HACC is improving its planning and documentation of institutional effectiveness assessment and student learning.
+We are making changes to ensure we are in compliance with Middle States' standards.
+HACC completed the following steps:

 - Finished an analysis to determine gaps between current status and systems, processes and evidence needed for compliance